Does Car Insurance Cover Tire Damage from a Pothole?

 Winters can be really hard on roads.
 The constant freezing and thawing combined with heavy snowplow equipment can result in a minefield of potholes on any road, especially in the states with the worst rural roads.

 As hard as you try, sometimes it’s just not possible to avoid hitting a pothole at high speed, resulting in major damage to not only your tire and wheel, but also possibly your suspension, steering components, and exhaust.

-So the question is, if you hit one of these potholes and sustain damage to your car, will your car insurance policy pay for the damages?
+So the question is if you hit one of these potholes and sustain damage to your car, will your car insurance policy pay for the damages?

 It’s kind of a tricky question because of the way some insurance companies word their policy.
 First, you need to have collision coverage on the affected vehicle.
-If you do not have that, end of story.
+If you do not have that, end of the story.
 You do not have coverage.